Ajay-g25/chocolate-house/README.md

-# Chocolate House App
+# Chocolate House

 Welcome to the Chocolate House App!
-This application allows you to manage flavors, ingredients, and customer suggestions in a delightful chocolate shop environment.
+This application allows you to manage flavors, ingredients, and customer suggestions in a easy and efficient manner.

 ## Features